Skip to main content

 After your contract(s) are approved and completed in the Prime Contracts tool, you can begin setting up your project's financial commitments.
 In Procore, you can create two types of 'commitments': subcontracts and purchase orders.

-• Create Your Project's Subcontracts.
+- Create Your Project's Subcontracts.
 A subcontract is a contractual agreement between a general contracting company and the subcontractors who perform the scope of work.
-In Procore, there are two ways to create a subcontract: (1) You can Award a Winning Tender and Convert it into a Subcontract, or you can (2) directly Create a Subcontract in the Commitments tool.
+In Procore, there are two ways to create a subcontract: (1) You can Award a Winning Bid and Convert it into a Subcontract, or you can (2) directly Create a Subcontract in the Commitments tool.

 To learn what else you can do with the Commitments tool, see Commitments.